 By using the link party function, you can play multiplayer with both friends and anyone else, regardless of whether they are on the same platform.
 Crossplay invites are supported, allowing you to play with players from different platforms.

-Ask for Hunter ID of the Player You Want to Invite
+Ask for the Hunter ID

 Invite Hunter Found in Search